 Travels from California, USA

-Kathy Griffin's speaking fee falls within range: $75,000 and above (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)
+Kathy Griffin's speaking fee falls within range: Over $75,000 (Speakers' virtual presentation fees are generally around 60-80% of the in-person fee range noted here.)

 TV personality and stand-up comedy sensation, Kathy Griffin is beloved for her blatant honesty and upbeat personality.
 The Emmy and Grammy-award winning entertainer frequently makes her mark on television and stage, livening up awards shows and television specials as she “finds the funny” in any situation.